 7. Ask Other Bloggers to Share Your Content

 I know that may sound scary (and it is in the beginning), but it actually does work.
-Asking other bloggers to share your content is a great way to get more traffic to your blog.
+Asking other bloggers to share your content is a great way to promote your blog and get more traffic.

 Now, I’m not saying start sending messages to bloggers you’ve never connected with, asking them to promote your stuff.
 What I am saying is build relationships with other bloggers by commenting on their blog regularly, sharing their content, and maybe even emailing them letting them know that you enjoy reading their blog.

 Once you’ve built relationships with other bloggers, I challenge you to ask them to share your content with their audience.
 It may be scary at first, but after that first time, it won’t be so scary.

 A roundup post is when you ask expects in your field to answer one question.
 Once you’ve gotten your list of answers, you then create a blog post sharing those answers, along with a photo of the expert and a link to their site.

 For example, I recently asked 20 Busy Bloggers to Share Their #1 Productivity Tip.